Login

 Exam Rules

 All students are actively involved in the learning process throughout the course weeks.
-During the weekly exercises (and while preparing the slide presentation as a take-home assignment, TH), they are required to comment on their peers' presentations.
+During the weekly exercises (and while preparing the slide presentation and data analysis as a weekly take-home, TH), they are required to comment on their peers' presentations.
 The preparation of the presentation at home is based on the student’s chosen topic and follows a weekly schedule.
 By the end of the six weeks, all parts of the concise presentation will have been covered by the student, ensuring that each student is prepared to take the final exam and demonstrate their learning outcomes.

 The criteria to formulate the final grade expressed in 30 over 30 are the following